Contact

 How Florida’s 2025 Wage Law Impacts Divorce Financial Planning

-Minimum Wage Increases Are Changing the Game Florida’s minimum wage will increase to $14 per hour for non-tipped workers by the end of 2025, with tipped workers seeing a rise to nearly $11.
-This change—part of a phased approach voters approved in 2020—may seem like a win for workers, but it also brings a wave of financial considerations for families going through divorce, especially when calculating Spousal and Child Support.
-What It Means for Spousal and Child Support When determining support payments, Florida courts look closely at each party’s income and ability to earn.
-With wage floors rising, courts may: Adjust support expectations...
+Minimum Wage Increases Are Changing the Game Florida’s minimum wage will increase to $14 per hour for non-tipped workers by the end of 2025, with tipped workers rising to nearly $11.
+This change—part of a phased approach voters approved in 2020—may seem like a win for workers, but it also brings a wave of financial considerations for f...

 Child Support Calculations… Are You Overpaying?